supershaneski/bun-mcp-server/README.md

     }
   }
 }

 ```
-4. **Refresh and Connect:** Save the file and return to the **Manage MCP Servers** menu.
-Click **Refresh**.
+4. **Connect:** Save the file, return to the **Manage MCP Servers** menu, and click **Refresh**.

+---
 > [!Note]
-> Ensure your MCP server is already running locally before clicking refresh.
+> Ensure your MCP server is already running locally before connecting to either one.
 Upon success, you will see connection activity in your server’s console logs.

+Once connected, confirm that tool discovery and execution are working by sending a prompt through your IDE's chat interface:

-5. **Run a Test:** Once connected, initiate a request via the chat interface (e.g., *"Let's test the MCP server.
-Get the weather for Tokyo today."*) to verify that the tool discovery and execution flows are working as expected.
+> *"Let's test the MCP server.
+Get the weather for Tokyo today."*

+If successful, the chat should trigger the tool and return the relevant data from your server.

 ## Available Tools